Home Beauty Japanese Cosmetics: a Look from the Inside. Interview with Inga Melon Panda

 Yes, your’re absolutely right.
 For young skin, under 20-25 years there are only cleansing treatments (makeup removers and face washes) and tonics in Japanese range, there are no creams at all.
 According to the Japanese, a thorough cleansing solves most of the problems at the young age.
 But here you should take into consideration that Japanese girls have more thick face skin and it is more endurable, there are no spider veins on face.
 There are problems connected with atopic dermatitis and pathological dry skin, but for such cases, there are therapeutic treatments.
 Even if we take this into account, nevertheless, our girls should pay more attention to cleansing.
 When I read in kosmetichka.livejournal.com a lot of complaints on the clogged pores and the following requests to advise a good tonal cream to disguise them, I have a strong desire to look straight into the author’s eyes and recommend to her to clean her face better.
 But, of course, I keep my temper and stay silent.

-What people like reading: False Eyelashes: Pump up the Volume
+What people like reading: How to Get the "Casual Look"

 Now we may turn to moisturizing.
 As I understand, in Japan for moisturizing more often, instead of creams, girls use… lotions?
 Sounds a bit strange!
 Could you, please, tell us more about those wonderful lotions?